nrfconnect/sdk-nrf-bm/doc/nrf-bm/subsys/bm_zms.rst

 Features
 ********

-The current version of this library offers the following features:
+The current version of this subsystem offers the following features:

 **Version 1**